Halifax House Price Index

 Lloyds Banking Group is the sole source of data for the Halifax House Price Index.
 The index is based on mortgage approval data provided by Lloyds Banking Group.

-In order to provide a robust measure for UK house prices the Halifax House Price Index removes or excludes several types of mortgage transaction from the index:
+In order to provide a robust measure for UK house prices the Halifax House Price Index removes or excludes several types of mortgage transactions from the index:

 - Business use, capital raising, or building mortgages